 lint rules across all of the Protobuf files covered by a

 buf.yaml configuration file.
 By

-buf uses a carefully curated set of lint rules designed to guarantee
+buf CLI uses a curated set of lint rules designed to guarantee

-consistency and maintainability across a Protobuf schema of any size and any purpose, but without being
+consistency and maintainability across Protobuf schemas of any size and

-so opinionated as to restrict organizations from making the design decisions they need to make for their
+the design decisions you need to make for your individual APIs.

 Editor integration.
-The default error output is easily parseable by any editor, making the feedback loop for lint errors very short.
-Currently, we provide Vim and Visual Studio Code integration, but will extend this in the future to include other editors such as Emacs and Intellij IDEs.
+The default error output is easily parsed by most editors, which allows for a tight feedback loop for lint errors.
+Currently, we provide Vim and Visual Studio Code integration but we may support other editors in the future, such as Emacs and IntelliJ IDEs.

-buf's internal Protobuf compiler utilizes all available cores to compile your Protobuf schema, while still maintaining deterministic output.
-Additionally files are copied into memory before processing.
+buf's internal Protobuf compiler uses all available cores to compile your Protobuf schemas while maintaining deterministic output.
+Additionally, it copies files into memory before processing.
 As an unscientific example,

 bufcan compile all 2,311

 googleapisin about 0.8 seconds on a four-core machine, while it takes protoc 4.3 seconds to do so on the same machine.
 While both are fast, the